LaserIO-UEL/LaserIO-UEL/src/main/resources/assets/laserio/guides/laserio/laseriobook/advanced/prioritizing_extraction.md

 You may find yourself in a situation where you want to have a chest/tank/energy source empty **before** another chest/tank/energy source respectively.

 [Stock mode](../mechanics/modes.md) provides a solution.
-Stock mode essentially "pulls" from Cards on insert mode.
+Stock mode essentially "pulls" from cards on insert mode.
 Traditionally, extract mode Cards "push" to Cards on insert mode.

 This opens up many operations to be used in a "reversed" way.
 For example, insert cards have a [priority setting](../mechanics/priority.md), this only applies to the destination.
 When using stocking mode, this now applies to the source.

-#### *Tutorial: Ensuring the secondary source drains before the primary*
+#### *Tutorial: Ensuring a secondary energy source drains before the primary*

 1. On the destination, use an [Energy Card](../cards/card_energy.md) on **Stock** mode
 2. On both the primary and secondary source, use an [Energy Card](../cards/card_energy.md) on **Insert** mode